Inside Neeva, the ad-free, privacy-first search engine from ex-Googlers

 Galloway emphasizes that he put money into Neeva mostly because he thinks it’s a smart investment.
 At the same time, he adds, “I want to be a small part of the effort to try and release the stranglehold that Google has on content discovery.
 I think it leads to very bad places.”

-Even if you’re nowhere near as agitated over Google’s dominance and practices as Galloway is, you might find yourself rooting for for what Neeva is trying to accomplish.
+Even if you’re nowhere near as agitated over Google’s dominance and practices as Galloway is, you might find yourself rooting for what Neeva is trying to accomplish.
 Search “is a phenomenal daily habit that has transformed how we live,” says Neeva board member Margo Georgiadis, herself a former high-ranking Googler who ran the company’s commercial and ad operations in the U.S., Canada, and Latin America.
 “But there’s an opportunity with how we’ve evolved the way we live our lives and use technology to make it much, much better if your business model is aligned 100 percent with the consumer.”

 It’s hard to bring up ad-subsidized services from big tech companies without someone helpfully reminding you that if you’re not paying for the product, you are the product.
 With Neeva’s subscription-based model, the product is unquestionably the product.
 It just needs to be a compelling one—even though its team is small and the competition has a 23-year head start.